LUCRY1024/SalarixiOnionV2/README.md

 This client uses the [mineflayer](https://github.com/PrismarineJS/mineflayer) library as a base.

 📌 The official author of this client is **nullclyze**.

+> [!WARNING]
+> This client does not promise stability and good support on all operating systems.
+If you encounter any problems, please report them to the [issues](https://github.com/nullclyze/SalarixiOnion/issues).

 ## 🔗 Social